-The Academy originally designated £46,400 towards potential works and school Improvements that need attention over the next 5 years.
-An additional £90,000 has been designated in the 2021/22 year and £130,100 of this is unspent at the year end.
+The Academy designated £130,100 towards potential works and school Improvements that need attention over the next 5 years. £53,306 of this is unspent at the year end.

 Purchase of fixed Assets

 The Purchase of Fixed Assets fund represents the net book value of fixed assets purchased using unrestricted funds.